clue/docker-phpvirtualbox/README.md

 Internally, the phpVirtualBox web interface communicates with each VirtualBox installation through the `vboxwebsrv` program that is installed as part of VirtualBox.
-So for every computer connected to the phpVirtualbox instance, we're going to use minimal container that eases exposing the `vboxwebsrv`.
+So for every computer connected to the phpVirtualbox instance, we're going to use a minimal container that eases exposing the `vboxwebsrv`.

 For PC2: